 Sous vide tri tip is a tri tip cooked in a vacuum sealed bag in precisely controlled temperature water.
 What this does is prevent any piece of the meat from exceeding the ideal temperature of doneness.

 When it comes to larger pieces of meat, your prep word really pays off.
-We dry brine almost all large and or tough cuts of meat (tri tip being one of them).
+I dry brine almost all large and or tough cuts of meat (tri tip being one of them).

 What Makes a Good Sous Vide Tri Tip

 Tri tip is perfect for the sous vide because it is such a weird shape.
 A tri tip goes from a tiny point to a thick steak, and under any other kind of cooking, this pretty much ensures the point will always be overcooked.